Featured

 How to prepare for smoke while on a day hike in the Enchantments

 The best preparation for smoke is to carry one N-95 face mask per person.
 The kind with a ventilator valve are best because you don’t have to rebreathe your exhaled air.
-That makes a mask more comfortable to wear when exerting, which means you’re likely to keep your mask on until you’re done exercising or the smoke clears up.
-Keep masks handy and keep them dry.

 Want a smokin’ hot domain and web site to get started with your outdoor adventure blog?